Connecting Bitbucket Server to MySQL

 <Bitbucket home directory>/libdirectory (for Bitbucket Server 2.1 or later).

 - Stop, and then restart Bitbucket Server.
-See Starting and stopping Bitbucket Server.
+See Start and stop Bitbucket.

 Migrate Bitbucket Server to the MySQL / MariaDB database

 You can migrate Bitbucket Server to the MySQL or MariaDB database created above, either from the embedded database or from another external database.

 The migration process makes a backup of your existing Bitbucket Server database in